maciekboni/2019-test-ppq-pk/README.md

 `-o`        : Output format.
 Default outputs hourly drug concentration for all patients, as well as            parasitemia.

               1 - Output only the pmax and corresponding efficacies.
+Currently only implemented for module 'AL'.

 `-n`        : Number of patients (default: 1)